rayference/pinttrs/docs/index.rst

 .. code-block:: bash

-   conda install -c eradiate pinttrs -c conda-forge
+   conda install -c conda-forge pinttrs

 The :ref:`usage` section presents Pinttrs's features and how to use them.